 I love to travel, I love to read, I love to go out to dinner or to cook dinner with my husband, I love the theater, I love crossword puzzles, good walks, hiking, skiing, playing tennis, meeting friends, adventures like white water rafting, camping, etc. I LOVE spending time with my family when I can get home to Idaho or have them come to NYC or take them on a retreat of mine.
 I love to listen to music with my hubby and chill out with a glass of wine.

 You travel so much, any tips?

 Yes!
 Always drink lots of water.
-Set yourself on the time zone of your destination as soon as possible.
+Set yourself in the time zone of your destination as soon as possible.
 Sit in an aisle seat and get up and stretch as much as you can.
 Bring healthy snacks–raw almonds, fruit, string cheese, etc. Sleep a good 7-8 hours the night before you leave.
 Wear comfy clothes to travel in.
 Bring a great book.
-Invest in Gogo internet (in flight internet) and catch up on lots of emails and work!
-Also do downward dog when you arrive at your destination for the blood flow to your brain – it helps energize you, legs up the wall is a great pose too!
+Invest in Gogo internet (in-flight internet) and catch up on lots of emails and work!
+Also, do downward dog when you arrive at your destination for the blood flow to your brain – it helps energize you, legs up the wall is a great pose too!

 One last question!
 You are such a natural beauty, any beauty secrets to share?

 Oh my goodness you are too kind.
 Thank you for saying that.
 Actually, I recently did a piece for Well+Good NYC where you can see some of my fave picks as far as products.
 But eating healthy, drinking lots of water, laughing, being with people you love, movement and sleep, all play a big role.
 Also, keeping an inner smile!
 If you smile from the inside out you’re sure to radiate.
 Everyone is a natural beauty they just have to remind themselves that every day.